mongodb/docs-golang/source/includes/language-compatibility-table-go.rst

-The following compatibility table specifies the minimum version of the of the Go programming language to use with versions of the {+driver-long+}.
+The following compatibility table specifies the minimum version of the Go programming language to use with versions of the {+driver-long+}.

 The first column lists the driver version.